Fabricio333/PasswordManagerWeb/README.md

 While this method is highly secure, users should keep these factors in mind:

-- **Mnemonic Key Security:** Losing your seed phrase means you lose access to your passwords.
+- **Mnemonic Key Security:** Losing your seed phrase means you lose access to your passwords, create redundant back ups of the keys.
 - **Local Storage Encryption:** If you encrypt your local data, ensure you remember your decryption password.
 - **No Recovery Without Backup:** Unlike cloud-based password managers, if you lose your mnemonic key and haven’t backed it up, you cannot recover your credentials.
 - **Phishing Risks:** Since passwords are generated deterministically, always verify you’re entering the correct site URL to avoid phishing attacks.
+- **Other Users of the Same PC:** Other users could brute force the encrypted back up, make sure you use it in trusted devices and in the case of losing one device make sure you change all the passwords with a new master keys.
+- **Browsers Vulnerabilities:** Being browsers the most critical part of devices the risk of a vulnerability, trojan attack, etc exists.
 ---

 ## **Final Thoughts**